 12. Seattle — rich museums, monuments, and recreational opportunities, and five distinct climates within 200 miles (320 km).

-Other smaller cities can be found in the US State destination pages.
-For a detailed list of attractions in each of these cities, please open the specific destination page.
+Tip: Other smaller cities can be found in the US State destination pages.
+For a detailed list of attractions in a specific US city, please visit the US State page and then go to the City level travel guide.

 Plan Your Travel by Regions

-On your next trip, you can fly to the West Coast and explore California, Nevada, the Grand Canyon, Seattle, and even Hawaii or Alaska.
+On your next trip, you can fly to the West Coast and explore California, Vegas, the Grand Canyon, Seattle, and perhaps even Hawaii or Alaska.

 New England makes up the northeastern states of:

-Home to gabled churches, rustic antiques, and steeped in American history, New England offers beaches, spectacular seafood, rugged mountains, frequent winter snows, and some of the nation’s oldest cities, in a territory small enough to tour in a week to ten days.
+Home to gabled churches, rustic antiques, and steeped in American history, New England offers beaches, spectacular seafood, rugged mountains, winter snows, and some of the nation’s oldest cities.

 Mid-Atlantic makes up the northern states of:

-Ranging from New York City in the north to Washington, D.C., the Mid-Atlantic is home to some of the nation’s most densely populated cities, historic sites, rolling mountains, the New Jersey Pine Barrens, the Lehigh Valley, and seaside resorts like the Long Island beaches and the Jersey Shore.
+Ranging from New York City in the north to Washington, D.C., the Mid-Atlantic is home to some of the nation’s most densely populated cities, historic sites, rolling mountains, and seaside resorts like the Long Island beaches and the Jersey Shore.

 This lush, largely subtropical region includes cool, verdant mountains, agricultural plantations, and vast cypress swamps.